 A simple blood test is the only way to diagnose high cholesterol levels.
 These tests require either a blood draw or a dried blood sample.
 The most common diagnostic test is a lipid panel that measures total cholesterol, LDL, HDL, and triglycerides.
 According to the CDC, desirable levels of the testing components are:

 - Total cholesterol less than 200 mg/dL

 - Triglycerides less than 150 mg/dL

-Total cholesterol between 200 and 239 is considered “borderline” while values over 240 mg/dL are considered high.
-Most people start getting cholesterol checked at age 20 and then rechecked every 4 to 6 years.
+Doctors consider total cholesterol between 200 and 239 “borderline” while they classify values over 240 mg/dL as high.
+Most people start getting cholesterol checks at age 20 and then rechecked every 4 to 6 years.

 While traditionally performed in a doctor’s office, at-home cholesterol tests are becoming more widely available.
 If you are interested in checking your cholesterol entirely from home, you should check out these testing companies: